VoxelForge/VoxelForge/README.md

 * Different engine (Minetest)
 * Different easter eggs

-… and finally, MineClone2 is free software (“free” as in “freedom”)!
+… and finally, Mineclonia is free software (“free” as in “freedom”)!

 ## Other readme files